Flooring Patterns Are In!

 Wood Pattern Ideas

 If you are more partial to wood flooring over tile, or if you’ve already installed wood floors and feel they need updating, then there’s lots of great wood patterns for inspiration.
 First, and both easiest and most cost effective, is stenciling a pattern onto an existing wood floor as seen in the elegant kitchen design above.
-There are already plenty of off-the-shelf stencil kits available in most DIY stores, but it is pretty easy to make your own stencil design to add to the uniqueness of your home – for a good starting point to create your own floor stencil patterns then check out this article by Ashley Ann on Design Sponge.
+There are already plenty of off-the-shelf stencil kits available in most DIY stores, but it is pretty easy to make your own stencil design to add to the uniqueness of your home – for a good starting point to create your own floor stencil patterns then check out this article.

 “Perhaps following on from the patterned floor trend is the rise of parquet as a flooring of choice.
 Originally made famous by Louis XIV (who replaced all the marble floors in the Palace of Versailles with parquet), the geometrical style has a distinct elegance to it.“

 There are several parquet patterns to choose from and exciting new contemporary parquet trends to explore – check out our parquet flooring article here; one of our favorite updates is to paint each parquet slat a different color within the same color group, as seen on this super cool herringbone pattern above.